-TABLE 0-8: RECOMMENDED FLOOD MANAGEMENT STANDARDS
+TABLE 0-8: RECOMMENDED FLOOD MANAGEMENT PRACTICES AND STANDARDS

-Category Туре Recommended Standard All communities should have a warning system to contact citizens before and during storm events.
-Roadways Roadways designated as major thoroughfares are designed such that the 100-year inundation extent is contained within the right-of-way and at least one navigable lane is maintained in each direction.
-Roadways should be designed to cause no adverse impacts up Culvorts and Bridge Culverts should demonstrate no adverse impact for 100-year Crossings storm event.
+Category Туре Recommended Standard Floodplain Management Practices Minimum Regulations All municipalities should adopt minimum requirements outlined by FEMA for NFIP participation.
+Where appropriate, municipalities should consider adopting higher standards to provide higher levels of protection against loss of life and property due to flooding.
+All communities should enforce floodplain regulations.
+Property Acquisition All communities should adopt a property acquisition program for repetitive loss structures which can be used as beneficial use area (i.e. pocket park) for the local community.
+Operations & Maintenance Entities should create a maintenance plan for drainage infrastructure in order to prevent more expensive replacement costs.
+Communities should create a drainage infrastructure maintenance strategy following complaints or damages after a storm.
+Flood Awareness All communities should create and maintain a website or webinars on public flood risk awareness.
+Flood Risk All communities should use the best available precipitation data Emergency Preparedness Information Flood Response for regulatory and design criteria/standards.
+All communities should have a Hazard Mitigation Plan for significant storm events.
+All communities should have a warning system to contact citizens before and during storm events.
+New Development Roadways Roadways designated as major thoroughfares are designed such that the 100-year inundation extent is contained within the right-of-way and at least one navigable lane is maintained in each direction.
+Roadways should be designed to cause no adverse impacts up to and including the 100-year storm event.
+Culverts and Bridge Crossings Culverts should demonstrate no adverse impact for 100-year storm event.
 Detention Communities should require compensatory storage for all fill in the 100-year floodplain.
 Communities should require all new development in Zone A or unmapped areas provide a hydrologic and hydraulic study and demonstrate no adverse impacts downstream.
-New Habitable All habitable structures in coastal communities should be Development Structures designed such that finished floor elevations are 3 feet above the BFE including the combined riverine and coastal effects.
-All habitable structures in non-coastal communities are designed such that finished floor elevations are 2 feet above the riverine 100-year WSE, EXCEPT where stricter local standards apply.
-Critical Facilities All critical facilities in coastal communities should be designed such that finished hoor elevations are 2 feet above the highest WSE including the combined rivering and coastal effects All critical facilities in non-coastal communities should be designed such that finished floor elevations are 2 feet above the riverine 100-year WSE.
+Habitable Structures All habitable structures in coastal communities should be designed such that finished floor elevations are 3 feet above the BFE including the combined riverine and coastal effects.

+Category Туре Recommended Standard All habitable structures in non-coastal communities are designed such that finished floor elevations are 2 feet above the riverine 100-year WSE, EXCEPT where stricter local standards apply.
+Critical Facilities All critical facilities in coastal communities should be designed such that finished floor elevations are 2 feet above the highest elevation of either the riverine 500-year or coastal 100-year WSE including the combined riverine and coastal effects.
+All critical facilities in non-coastal communities should be designed such that finished floor elevations are 2 feet above the riverine 100-year WSE.
 Nature-Based All new construction should consider nature-based solutions, Solution low impact development, or green stormwater infrastructure.